-Meeting times and location: section meeting_times section location
+Meeting times and location: section meeting times section location

-Catalog description: The purpose of this beginning class is to develop listening, speaking, reading and writing skills to communicate at an elementary level.
-The course will use a communicative approach for students to learn about the fundamentals of vocabulary, grammar, conversation, and Navajo cultures.
+Catalog description: Beginning Navajo II is a continuation of Beginning Navajo I. The purpose of this course is to enhance speaking, reading and writing of Navajo.
+The course will use a communicative approach for students to learn and utilize more complex vocabulary and grammar for reading, writing, and conversing in the language.